lucidrains/protein-bert-pytorch/README.md

     model,
-    random_replace_token_prob = 0.05,    # what percentage of the tokens to replace with a random one, defaults to 5% as in paper remove_annotation_prob = 0.25,       # what percentage of annotations to remove, defaults to 25% remove_all_annotations_prob = 0.5,   # what percentage of batch items to remove annotations for completely, defaults to 50% seq_loss_weight = 1.,                # weight on loss of sequence
+    random_replace_token_prob = 0.05,    # what percentage of the tokens to replace with a random one, defaults to 5% as in paper remove_annotation_prob = 0.25,       # what percentage of annotations to remove, defaults to 25% add_annotation_prob = 0.01,          # probability to add an annotation randomly, defaults to 1%
+    remove_all_annotations_prob = 0.5,   # what percentage of batch items to remove annotations for completely, defaults to 50% seq_loss_weight = 1.,                # weight on loss of sequence
     annotation_loss_weight = 1.,         # weight on loss of annotation